Skip to main content Skip to secondary navigation

 2. General Eligibility Requirements

-Only matriculated Stanford graduate students, or for Research Assistantships only, nonmatriculated students in the classification of Student of New Faculty, may hold assistantship appointments.
+Only matriculated Stanford graduate students, or for research assistantships only, nonmatriculated students in the classification of Student of New Faculty (SNF), may hold assistantship appointments.

-All international students required to submit TOEFL scores as part of their Stanford graduate program application must be approved for English proficiency through the TA Screening process before being appointed to any teaching assistant or course assistant position (see English for Foreign Students website).
-Note that TA Screening must be completed in advance of processing any TA or CA appointment for an international student; this screening should normally be accomplished at least one full quarter before the effective date of the teaching assistantship.
-Students need only pass the TA screening prior to their first teaching or course assistantship; it does not need to be repeated for subsequent teaching positions.
+All international students are required to submit Test of English as a Foreign Language (TOEFL) scores as part of their Stanford graduate program application.
+International students must be approved for English proficiency before being appointed to any teaching assistantship (see English for Speakers of Other Languages).
+Students must pass the TA screening prior to their first teaching or course assistantship; retaking the TA screening is not required for subsequent teaching positions.

 Back to top